The Family Glitch Fix

 Richard and Pauline live in Durham.
 Richard recently retired at age 63, but is putting off accepting Social Security or retirement benefits, so his current income is $0.

 Pauline is a North Carolina state employee.
-She is covered by the State Health plan, Base PPO 70/30.
+She is covered by the State Health plan, Enhanced PPO 80/20.

-The 2023 State Health plan rates stipulate that Pauline must pay $25 monthly to be covered, and $565 monthly to cover her dependent spouse Richard.
+The current State Health plan rates stipulate that Pauline must pay $50 monthly to be covered, and $650 monthly to cover her dependent spouse Richard.
 Her monthly income is $5,750.

-The Family Glitch Rule Fix allows Richard and Pauline to shop for an individual health insurance plan in the Marketplace with tax credits to lower the cost.
+The Family Glitch Rule Fix allows Richard and Pauline to shop for an individual health insurance plan for Richard in the Marketplace with tax credits to lower the cost.
+Genny remains with the State Health plan at the low $50 monthly premium cost.

 Chip Millard is a member of Healthcare.gov's "Champions Circle."